+- Sustainability Advisory Board

 - Identifying the Materiality

 - Stakeholder Engagement

-- Contributions to Healthy Lives of People around the World

 - Contribute to "Health of Mind, Body, and Environment"

 - > Corporate Citizenship

-- Provision of Safe and Reliable Products
+- > Provision of Safe and Reliable Products

-- > Human Resource Development - Fostering Organizations that are Diverse and Dynamic - Achieving a Healthy and Worker-friendly Workplace Environment
+- > Human Resource Development - > Fostering Organizations that are Diverse and Dynamic - > Achieving a Healthy and Worker-friendly Workplace Environment

-- Promotion of Sustainable

-Raw Material Procurement
+- > Promotion of Sustainable Raw Material Procurement

-- Promotion of CSR Supply Chain Management
+- > Promotion of CSR Supply Chain Management

-- Reduction of Food Loss and Waste
+- > Reduction of Food Loss and Waste

-- Promotion of Waste Reduction
+- > Promotion of Waste Reduction

 - Co-existence and coprosperity with local communities

-The Sompo Sustainability Index, an index
+· The Sompo Sustainability Index, an index

 Morinaga & Co., Ltd. has been selected to the Sompo Sustainability Index, an index established independently by Sompo Asset Management Co., Ltd., since 2016.
-About 300 companies with superior environmental, social, and governance performance are selected each year to the index, which is used in the company's sustainable investment.
+About 300 companies with superior environmental, social, and

-1 THE INCLUSION OF MORINAGA & CO., LTD. IN ANY MSCI INDEX, AND THE USE OF MSCI LOGOS, TRADEMARKS, SERVICE MARKS OR INDEX NAMES HEREIN, DO NOT CONSTITUTE A SPONSORSHIP, ENDORSEMENT OR PROMOTION OF MORINAGA & CO., LTD. BY MSCI OR ANY OF ITS AFFILIATES.
+\1 THE INCLUSION OF MORINAGA & CO., LTD. IN ANY MSCI INDEX, AND THE USE OF MSCI LOGOS, TRADEMARKS, SERVICE MARKS OR INDEX NAMES HEREIN, DO NOT CONSTITUTE A SPONSORSHIP, ENDORSEMENT OR PROMOTION OF MORINAGA & CO., LTD. BY MSCI OR ANY OF ITS AFFILIATES.
 THE MSCI INDEXES ARE THE EXCLUSIVE PROPERTY OF MSCI.
 MSCI AND THE MSCI INDEX NAMES AND LOGOS ARE TRADEMARKS OR SERVICE MARKS OF MSCI OR ITS AFFILIATES.